AscendLab

 Can robots.txt block Google from indexing a page?

-It can block crawling, but it is not a guaranteed noindex mechanism.
+It can block crawling, but it is not a reliable noindex mechanism.
 Use noindex for index control.

 Should I include a sitemap line?